Cleveland Barons (NHL): Merger and aftermath

-The NHL finally agreed to absorb the WHA one year later, a development which resulted in a two decade absence of major league hockey in Ohio since the WHA's Cincinnati Stingers were not included in the merger.
-However, the NHL worked to keep interest in hockey alive in the state.
-The Pittsburgh Penguins, who from 1978 to 1991 were owned by Northeast Ohio native Edward J. DeBartolo, Sr., played two designated home games at the Richfield Coliseum in the early 1990s before the arena was demolished and the land added to Cuyahoga Valley National Park.
+In 1979, the NHL finally agreed to absorb the WHA, a development which resulted in a two-decade absence of major league ice hockey in Ohio since the WHA's Cincinnati Stingers were not included in the merger.
+However, the NHL worked to keep interest in ice hockey alive in the state.
+The Penguins, who from 1978 to 1991 were owned by Youngstown native Edward J. DeBartolo, Sr., played two designated home games at the Richfield Coliseum in the early 1990s before the arena was demolished and the land added to Cuyahoga Valley National Park.
 The NHL finally returned to Ohio in 2000 with the expansion Columbus Blue Jackets.

-Dennis Maruk was the last Baron (and last Golden Seal as well) to be active in the NHL, retiring from the North Stars after the 1988–89 season with 356 goals in 888 games.
+Dennis Maruk was the last Barons player (and last Golden Seals player as well) to be active in the NHL, retiring from the North Stars after the 1988–89 season with 356 goals in 888 games.

-With the North Stars continuing to struggle financially, the Gunds began looking to bring NHL hockey back to the Bay Area.
+With the North Stars continuing to struggle financially, the Gunds began looking to bring NHL ice hockey back to the Bay Area.
 By the late 1980s, they sought to relocate the North Stars but were blocked by the league.
 In 1991, the Gunds were granted an expansion franchise in San Jose, which became the San Jose Sharks, in return for selling their stake in the North Stars to a group led by Hartford Whalers' founder Howard Baldwin.
 As a compromise, the league arranged a special dispersal and expansion draft in which the Sharks claimed 16 North Stars players in a dispersal draft, with both teams then allowed to choose players in an expansion draft.

-Although the Sharks are officially a separate franchise from the Seals/Golden Seals/Barons, the arrangement effectively reversed the original Barons-North Stars merger, with the Sharks occupying the same market as the Golden Seals prior to their move to Cleveland.
+Although the Sharks are officially a separate franchise from the Seals/Golden Seals/Barons, the arrangement effectively reversed the original Barons–North Stars merger, with the Sharks occupying the same market as the Golden Seals prior to their move to Cleveland.
 The new North Stars owners ultimately moved their team to Dallas as the Dallas Stars in 1993.
-The Gunds also later moved an existing American Hockey League team from Lexington, Kentucky, to Cleveland, operating the Cleveland Barons from 2001 to 2006 as the Sharks' minor league affiliate.
+The Gunds also later moved an existing AHL team from Lexington, Kentucky, to Cleveland, operating another Cleveland Barons team from 2001 to 2006 as the Sharks' minor league affiliate.
+The AHL's Cleveland Monsters have been playing in Cleveland since relocating from Salt Lake City, Utah in 2007.